grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 **Improvement on the upper bound**
 Coming back to this code a few days later, I see that 7853 is not a valid upper bound.
 To revisit this:

 - 987654321 is the first upper bound I picked.
-However that can never result in pandigital factors, because all of the numbers have already been picked once.
+However, that can never result in pandigital factors, because all the numbers have already been picked once.
 - 98765432 was the second candidate.
-However splitting that in its factors, is also impossible because no _two factors_ exist that would make this pandigital.
+However, splitting that in its factors, is also impossible because no _two factors_ exist that would make this pandigital.

 The idea for the upper bound relies on the _two factors_, what are the highest two factors that you can make?
 If we were to take the group of digits `{1,2,3,4,5,6,7,8,9}` and start splitting them up in odds and evens, from high to low: `{9,7,5,3,1}` and `{8,6,4,2}`.
 Those would be the highest two factors.
 However, their product will always contain duplicate digits because all the digits are in use.